hendrawd/retrofit_test/README.md

 # Retrofit VS Modified Volley

-I read many articles about both Volley vs Retrofit, but most of them are obsolete, so i decided to create a project to test both of them
+I have read many articles about both Volley vs Retrofit, but most of them are obsolete, so i decided to create a project to test them directly.

+# Phone model used
+One Plus One(A001)

+# Android version used
+CyanogenMod version 14.1-20161123-NIGHTLY-bacon
+Marshmallow 7.1

 ## Library used